by Betsy McCully, Nov. 12, 2018

 One of the best places to experience New York’s glacial terrain is Long Island.
 The southern half of Long Island is a broad outwash plain created by the meltwaters of the receding glacier.

 The northern half, separated from the southern half by glacial moraines that form Long Island’s backbone, is a knob-and-kettle landscape of moraines and glacially-carved valleys and kettle holes.
-Ronkonkoma Lake, for example, is a huge kettle hole that sits in the Ronkonkoma Moraine, the oldest of two terminal moraines on Long Island, formed around 70,000 years ago.
-The younger Harbor Hill Moraine that once spanned the Narrows was created around 20,000 years ago.
+Ronkonkoma Lake, for example, is a huge kettle hole that sits in the Ronkonkoma Moraine, the oldest of Long Island’s two terminal moraines.
+The youngest is the Harbor Hill Moraine that once spanned the Narrows.
+Just when the two moraines were formed is an ongoing matter of dispute among geologists, ranging from as old as 70,000 years ago for the Ronkonkoma to as young as 20,000 years ago for the Harbor Hill.
+It has also been proposed that an even more ancient terminal moraine was deposited miles offshore from Montauk Point, now drowned by the sea.

 Several good exposures of glacial till on Long Island’s North Shore are open to the public.
 The beach bluffs at Garvie’s Point Museum and Preserve reveal a clay-and-sand Cretaceous layer excavated by the last glacier from the valley of Long Island Sound, itself a glacial relic that was once a glacial lake until the sea flowed in.
 The Cretaceous layer in the cliffs of Garvie’s Point are overlain by a thick layer of pebbly outwash capped by reddish till, desposited by the receding glacier.
 The 126-foot-high bluffs of Caumsett State Park at Lloyd’s Point offer beautiful exposures of pink-and-white sands and red clays of Cretaceous age.
 The low eroding cliffs of Target Rock National Wildlife Refuge expose Cretaceous sands beneath ascending layers of reddish brown till, yellowish outwash, brownish till, and loess (windblown deposits); in the higher bluffs you can see rippled layers of clay and fine sand deposited at the bottom of a lake that formed between the receding glacier and its moraine.